-In this week’s blog, our wonderful guest writer Nia tackles the subject that many people try to avoid – poopy bathroom habits.
+In this week’s blog, Nia Jenkins tackles the subject that many people try to avoid – poopy bathroom habits.
 If you’ve got any type of bowel disease, whether it’s Irritable Bowel Syndrome or something more serious – should you be drinking alcohol?
 Read Nia’s story below:

 Talking about poo

 Let’s face facts straight away: nobody likes talking about poo.
 But if you’ve got IBD (Irritable Bowel Disease) or IBS (Irritable Bowel Syndrome, the lesser of the two evils) then poo is a big part of your life.
 When I was diagnosed with Crohns Disease in 2014, I had no idea what it was all about.
 Like many other people, I thought that you just used the loo more often than most and had to carry wet wipes in your handbag.
 How wrong I was!

 Crohns Disease is classed as chronic inflammation of the gastrointestinal tract.
 Although symptoms do include diarrhoea, they also include chronic constipation, abdominal pain, malnutrition, vomiting, nausea, fatigue, fevers and insomnia.
 Not a fun list of symptoms and this is perhaps why there is so little public knowledge about Crohns and its sister disease, Ulcerative Colitis.
 People just don’t want to talk openly about their bathroom habits.